Photo by CBF Staff

 Chesapeake Classrooms offers

 - Five-day summer immersion courses.
-More than 30 courses are available in June, July, and August 2013!
+More than 30 courses were available in June, July, and August 2013!
+Registration for our 2014 program opens in December.

 Principals Environmental Leadership Program